rocketeers/docs/II-Concepts/Plugins.md

 ```

 In that folder you can then create a `config.php` file to put your options as a PHP array.
 The configuration for your plugin will then be available via the Config class in your tasks, under the `my-plugin::` namespace, per example if your class is `RocketeerHipchat`, you'll get the configuration by doing `$task->config->get('rocketeer-hipchat::myoption')`.

-### On Laravel

-Note, if you're in a Laravel application, you can add a plugin's `ServiceProvider` to it and then do `artisan config:publish rocketeer/the-plugin` to get an overridable configuration file in `app/config/packages`.